NPA Summit 2026: Session Proposal Guide

 Session Description

 This is the public-facing description attendees will see on the Summit site and schedule.
-Use it to explain what the session is about and why it’s worth attending.
+It's your best opportunity to convince someone that your session is worth their time, so lead with the problem or question you're tackling.

-Aim to be concise but concrete.
-You don’t need to outline every agenda item, focus on the outcomes and value.
+Aim for 150–300 words.
 If your session is selected, your description may be lightly edited for clarity or consistency with the overall program.

 Session Purpose & Takeaways